 - Harvesting.
 To quote Brandon Damitz, “Coffee is a fruit.
 What's sweeter: green, unripe bananas or yellow, ripe bananas?”
 Ripeness also applies to coffee.
 There are different colors of ripe coffee, but ripe coffee will be sweeter, cleaner & smoother if properly grown, harvested, processed, roasted & brewed.

 - Processing.
 This is one of the biggest factors determining flavor and aroma.
-Four main techniques are used: washed, wet-hulled, honey, and natural.
-Read more in-depth about it here.
+Four main techniques are used: washed, wet-hulled, honey, and natural, which you can read more about here.
 In general, natural processed coffee tastes juicy and syrupy, washed processed coffee tastes clean and crisp, wet-hulled processed coffee tastes heavy-bodied, chocolatey, and nutty, and honey processed coffee tastes juicy, syrupy, and acidic.
 One of the best natural processed coffees is our Santa Felisa Gesha Natural Heap, which has floral, caramel, and watermelon notes!

 - Storage.
 The longer coffee is stored, the heavier the body and musky the flavors get.
 This depends on how well you store it, but generally coffee lasts 10-14 months if stored properly.